-Our commitment to you is demonstrated through responsive customer service, capital improvements, infrastructure maintenance, water efficiency programs, and advocacy on your behalf with regional, state, and federal interests.

-Through careful planning and timely investments, the District aims to keep ratepayer water bills below the Sacramento regional average.
+We demonstrate our commitment to you with responsive customer service, capital improvements, infrastructure maintenance, water efficiency programs, and advocacy on your behalf with regional, state, and federal interests.
+Through careful planning and timely investments, the District continues to keep customers' water bills below average for our region.

 The District continues to take proactive steps to prevent large and unexpected expenses by prioritizing infrastructure and operational investments.
-As such, the District will request a rate adjustment for 2023.
-Gradual rate adjustments ensure that the District can continue to balance short-term demands and long-term needs as well as help avoid significant unplanned rate adjustments which can result from failing infrastructure.
+Just like households and businesses, the District has been impacted by inflation and supply chain shortages.
+As such, the District will request a rate adjustment for 2024.
+Gradual rate adjustments ensure that the District can balance short-term demands and long-term needs as well as help avoid infrastructure failures and the huge costs to overcome them.

-Public Hearing: Monday, December 12, 2022 at 6:00 p.m.

-Hearing Location: Citrus Heights Community Center, South Flex Room A - 6300 Fountain Square Drive, Citrus Heights, California
+Public Hearing:Tuesday, November 14, 2023 at 6:00 p.m.Hearing Location:Citrus Heights Community Center, East Flex Room A-D - 6300 Fountain Square Drive, Citrus Heights, California

-The Citrus Heights Water District Board of Directors will hold a Public Hearing on Monday, December 12, 2022, at 6:00 p.m. to consider the adoption of rate adjustments as described in detail in this notice.
+The Citrus Heights Water District Board of Directors will hold a Public Hearing on Tuesday, November 14, 2023, at 6:00 p.m. to consider the adoption of rate adjustments as described in detail in this notice.